18F/scratch/open_data_policy/README.md

 These files are 18F's contributions to GSA's enterprise data inventory (submitted to OMB) and [public data listing](http://www.gsa.gov/data.json).
+We're including the information in json and csv for convenience.

 Note that GSA staff will need to insert the appropriate identifiers or provide guidance for them.